-Three Gallaudet Alums Are Building a Tiny House Resort In West Virginia
+Three Gallaudet Alums Are Building a Tiny House Resort in West Virginia

 “That’s a large part of why we are doing this, to show that deaf people can do anything they set their minds to, as well as to eventually provide gathering spaces for our community,” Jonas says.
 “We have a whole network of entrepreneurial deaf friends.”

-On April 28, the owners will host a launch party at Streetcar 82, a deaf-owned brewery in Hyattsville, where they will officially launch a Kickstarter campaign and sell art from deaf artists to raise funds for the resort.
+On April 28, the owners will host a launch party at Streetcar 82, a deaf-owned brewery in Hyattsville, where they will officially launch a Kickstarter campaign and sell art by deaf artists to raise funds for the resort.
 Starting this summer, guests will be able to rent the first tiny house starting at $119 a night, and the Kickstarter will include packages for up to five nights in the house.

 “A lot of people haven’t been to West Virginia—it’s wonderful, and there’s a lot of wildlife,” says Jonas of the whole experience, signing to an interpreter.
 “We want to give people that type of experience, and we want people to be connected to deafness.”